 The hidden face of chance

-What if the hidden face of chance didn't look like chance but like a world of creativity among which everything seems to be born from an intention?
+What if the hidden face of chance didn't look like chance, but like a world of creativity among which everything seems to be born from an intention?